 9:00-10:30am The History and Herstory of Women and Letterpress

-Panel Presentation on Ladies in Letterpress featuring Celene Aubry, Hatch Show Print, Nashville, TN; Stephanie Carpenter, Hamilton Wood Type Museum, Three Rivers, WI; and Kim Miller, Tribune Showprint, Muncie, IN; moderated by BSU alumae Brianna Kirkham
+Panel Presentation on Ladies in Letterpress featuring Celene Aubry, Hatch Show Print, Nashville, TN; Stephanie Carpenter, Hamilton Wood Type Museum, Two Rivers, WI; and Kim Miller, Tribune Showprint, Muncie, IN; moderated by BSU alumae Brianna Kirkham

 10:30-11:30am Type Face Design